-To plan, organize, direct and supervise the operation of the criminal investigation section of the Investigations Division within the District Attorney's Office; and to perform a variety of technical tasks relative to assigned area of responsibility.
+To plan, organize, direct, and supervise the activities of an investigation unit within the District Attorney's Office; to conduct and oversee the more complex or sensitive investigations; and to perform a variety of technical tasks relative to assigned area of responsibility.

 SUPERVISION RECEIVED AND EXERCISED

 Receives general direction from the Chief District Attorney Investigator.

 Exercises direct supervision over assigned technical and clerical personnel.

 Duties may include, but are not limited to, the following:

 Recommend and assist in the implementation of unit goals and objectives; establish schedules and methods for investigators; implement policies and procedures.

 Conduct complex or sensitive investigations independently or as a member of a team; interview and take statements from witnesses and other individuals involved in assigned cases.

 Plan, prioritize, assign, supervise and review the work of staff or task force personnel in the assigned program area.